 Bedroom 1: With kingsize bed, high vaulted beamed ceiling and en-suite with shower cubicle.

 Bedroom 2: With double bed.

 Steep, narrow stairs with low sloping ceiling to...

 Bedroom 3: With twin beds and sloped vaulted ceiling.Oil underfloor central heating, electricity, bed linen, towels and Wi-Fi included.
 Welcome pack.
 Garden with lawned area, sitting-out area, garden furniture and BBQ.
 On road parking.
 No smoking.
-Please note: There is a low wall in the garden, and there is access along the front of the property to the adjoining property.
+Please note: There is a low wall in the garden.

 - Fuel and Power Included